UrbanInstitute/spark-social-science/README.md

-# WARNING - IN DEVELOPMENT
+# WARNING - PYSPARK IN DEVELOPMENT

 Recent changes may have significantly changed/affected functionality.
-Stable versions coming soon (hopefully).
+The SparkR functionality is now considered stable, and further development will happen outside of the master branch.

 # spark-social-science
 Automated Spark Cluster Builds with RStudio or PySpark for Policy Research.<br>